I'm Honey!

 From my personal experience, darlings, our lives are lived forward but understood backward.

-I know you cannot grasp the magnitude of what I just wrote, because until the past few months, I couldn’t have understood it either.
+You might not be able to grasp the magnitude of what I just wrote, because, until the past few months, I couldn’t have understood it either.
 You see, darlings, by good fortune I’ve found the missing link … it is all in understanding how you perceive your history.
 This takes much time and a new way of thinking.
+It is the key to blooming where you are planted, no matter what life throws at you.
 Because we are women over 50, our memories are a book of stories in our head.
 I have a new method for “reading” them.

 Journaling is the secret of why I don’t get upset anymore.
 Journaling makes me incredibly self-aware.
 Writing is therapy.
 When you write you focus on detail.